cure53/DOMPurify/README.md

 ### How do I use it?

 It's easy.
 Just include DOMPurify on your website.
-Afterwards you can sanitiize strings by executing the following code:
+Afterwards you can sanitize strings by executing the following code:

 ```javascript
 var clean = DOMPurify.sanitize(dirty);